PrestaShop/PrestaShop/README.md

 **Note:**  Before auto-installing PrestaShop, this container checks the file *config/settings.inc.php* does not exist on startup.
 If you expect the container to (re)install your shop, remove this file if it exists.
-And make sure the container user `www-data` as write access to the whole workspace.
+And make sure the container user `www-data` has write access to the whole workspace.

 Documentation
 --------